Municipality nailed in the Sierra Gorda

 At the municipal seat, you can visit the Museum of Agricultural Art.
 In Tilaco and Aguazarca, the Community Museums, where photographs, archeological pieces and farm implements are exhibited.
-The Joya de Hielo, located in the ejido del Madroño, is home to a natural area where, in addition to beautiful Madroño trees, you can find marine fossils over 100 years old.
+The Joya de Hielo, located in the ejido del Madroño, is home to a natural area where, in addition to beautiful Madroño trees, you can find marine fossils over 100 million years old.

 The gastronomy in this place is exquisite.
 Typical dishes include nopales with pipián (a type of spicy green sauce), nopales en penca (cooked in maguey leaves), zacahuil (a large tamal stuffed with pork meat wrapped in banana leaves), enchiladas, gorditas and bread pulque.
 As dessert you can try pepita, peanut and pumpkin treats.

 Calle Constitución s/n, Col. Centro.
 Landa de Matamoros, Querétaro.